szikszail/dotenv-ng/README.md

                                                        [boolean] [default: true]
   --overwrite-existing     Should the existing environment variable values be
-                           overwritten?                [boolean] [default: true] --var                    Case sensitive key=value pairs of the environment variables to be set.                          [array] --help                   Show help                                   [boolean]
+                           overwritten?                [boolean] [default: true] --normalize              Should the variable names be normalized (i.e. uppercase without white-space) and appended to the variables?                 [boolean] [default: false] --var                    Case sensitive key=value pairs of the environment variables to be set.                          [array] --help                   Show help                                   [boolean]